jennaly/jennaly/README.md

 - 📈 I have a background in Business and Economics

-- 💡 I'm currently learning TypeScript and Next.js!
+- 💡 I'm currently looking to work with React, NextJS, and TypeScript in my next job opportunity

 <h3 align="left">Connect with me:</h3>
 <p align="left">